YogiOnBioinformatics/Molecular-Phylogenomics-Using-Mega-X/README.md

 `Homo Sapien Histone Methyltransferases.pdf`

 Visualizes divergence and distance of all different [histone methyltransferases](https://en.wikipedia.org/wiki/Histone_methyltransferase) found in the *Homo Sapien*, human, genome.
+Input for analysis was 📜 `KMT_protein_sequences.fasta`.

 `Isolated Influenza A Strains.pdf`

 Visualizing divergence of all known isolated strands of [Influenza A](https://www.healthline.com/health/influenza-a-symptoms) with branch lengths and detailed information about each strand provided after each leaf node in the tree.
+Input for analysis was 📜 `HA_40.fasta`

 **Contact Information**